yyxhdy/arja/README.md

 In the above command, "path_to_directory_of_src_buggy" etc should be replaced with the actual absolute paths (the tool currently only supports absolute paths).
-All the test-suite adequate patches found by the approach are saved in the directory arja/patches_$id$.txt by default. $id$ is a randomly generated string containing for characters.
+All the test-suite adequate patches found by the approach are saved in the directory arja/patches_$id$.txt by default. $id$ is a randomly generated string containing four characters.

 ### Advanced Usage